 Tax Extension: How to Get More Time to File Your Tax Return

-If you can't wrap up your tax return by today's deadline, it's easy to buy yourself more time.
+If you can't wrap up your tax return by the May 17 deadline, it's easy to buy yourself more time.

-We're finally at the end of this year's long, drawn out tax filing season.
-The due date for filing your 2019 tax return was pushed back from April 15 to July 15, 2020, which means you only have a few hours left to beat the clock and file your return before the new deadline expires at midnight.
-But what if, for whatever reason, you just can't file your return today?
+We're just about at the end of this year's longer-than-usual tax filing season.
+The due date for filing your 2020 tax return was pushed back from April 15 to May 17, 2021, which means you don't have much time left to beat the clock and file your return before the new deadline expires.
+But what if, for whatever reason, you just can't file your return on time?
 Don't panic – it's easy to get an automatic filing extension to October 15.
 You don't even need to have a good excuse or explain why you need more time.

 Be warned, though, that an extension to file doesn't extend the time to pay any tax due.
-If you don't pay the estimated total tax you owe by the end of the day, the IRS will charge you interest on the unpaid balance (even if you had a good reason for not paying on time).
+If you don't pay your estimated tax due by May 17, the IRS will charge you interest on the unpaid balance (even if you had a good reason for not paying on time).
 They can also tack on additional penalties for filing and paying late.
 Don't get caught in that trap!

 File Form 4868 or Pay Your Tax Electronically

 There are two ways to request an automatic three-month extension: File Form 4868 or make an electronic tax payment.
-Either way, you need to act by the end of the day.
+Either way, you need to act by the May 17 deadline.

 You can file Form 4868 by mail or electronically.
 If you mail a paper version of the form to the IRS, it must be postmarked by May 17, 2021.
 If you're mailing a payment, you have to use the U.S. Postal Service to mail the form, since it must be delivered to a P.O. box (private delivery services can't deliver items to IRS P.O. boxes).
 If you're not making a payment, you can use certain private delivery services to mail the form.
-If you submit the form electronically – either on your own computer or through a tax professional – have a copy of your 2018 tax return handy, since you'll be asked to provide information from that return to verify your identity.
+If you submit the form electronically – either on your own computer or through a tax professional – have a copy of your 2019 tax return handy, since you'll be asked to provide information from that return to verify your identity.
 If you want to save a few bucks, use the IRS Free File or Free File Fillable Forms to prepare and e-file the form at no cost.
 Both are available on the IRS website.

 The other way to get an automatic extension is by making an electronic tax payment by the May 17 due date.
 Simply pay all or part of your estimated income tax due using the IRS Direct Pay service (payment directly from a bank account), the Electronic Federal Tax Payment System, or by using a credit or debit card (processing fees may apply).
 You'll also need to indicate that the payment is for an extension.
 Make sure you keep the confirmation number for your payment, too.
 Start at the IRS's "Paying Your Taxes" webpage to make an electronic federal tax payment.

 Taxpayers Living Abroad

-There are several special rules for U.S. citizens living outside the country...but they're a little bit different this year.
-First, you're normally allowed an automatic two-month extension to file your return and pay your taxes if you're a U.S. citizen or resident alien and, on the regular due date of your return, you're (1) living out of the country and your main place of business or duty post is also outside the U.S., or (2) serving in the military on duty outside the U.S. and Puerto Rico.
+There are several special rules for U.S. citizens living outside the country.
+First, you're allowed an automatic extension to June 15 to file your return and pay your taxes if you're a U.S. citizen or resident alien and, on the regular due date of your return, you're (1) living out of the country and your main place of business or duty post is also outside the U.S. and Puerto Rico, or (2) serving in the military on duty outside the U.S. and Puerto Rico.
 You don't need to file Form 4868 to get this extension, but attach a statement explaining which of the two situations described above applies to you when you eventually file your return.
 (Caution: Even though taxpayers living abroad can get an extra month to pay any tax due without incurring a penalty, interest still applies to payments received after May 17.)

-Taxpayers living abroad who can't file their return by the end of today can get an additional three months to file their return like everyone else.
+Taxpayers living abroad who can't file their return by June 15 can still get an additional four months to file their return like everyone else.
 That will extend the filing date to October 15.
-You have to request this extension no later than midnight tonight by filing Form 4868.
+You have to request this extension no later than June 15 by filing Form 4868.
 (Make sure you check the box on line 8 of the form.)
 This filing extension does not extend the time to pay your tax.

 And there's more!
 If you're outside the U.S., you can also request an extension beyond October 15 if you need time to meet certain tests to qualify for an exclusion or deduction for foreign earned income or housing.
 This extension will generally be for 30 days beyond the date that you expect to qualify for the exclusion or deduction.
 To request this extension, file Form 2350 with the IRS by the due date for filing your return.
 Generally, if both your tax home and your abode are outside the U.S. and Puerto Rico on the regular due date of your return (May 17), the due date for filing your return for purposes of this extension is June 15.
 If you're granted this extension, you can't also get the discretionary two-month additional extension mentioned above.

 Serving in a Combat Zone

 The deadline for filing your tax return and paying your tax is automatically extended if you serve in a combat zone.
 There's a two-step process for figuring the length of this type of extension.
-First, your deadline is extended for 180 days after (1) the last day you're in a combat zone or the last day the area qualifies as a combat zone, or (2) the last day of any continuous hospitalization for an injury from service in the combat zone.
+First, your deadline is extended for 180 days after (1) the last day you're in a combat zone, have qualifying service outside of the combat zone, or serve in a contingency operation, or (2) the last day of any continuous hospitalization for an injury from service in the combat zone.
 Use whichever of these two dates is the latest.

 This extension isn't just for military personnel, either.
 It can be claimed by merchant marines on ships under the Department of Defense's control, Red Cross personnel, war correspondents and civilians supporting the military.